Debt bondage: Ancient Greece

 Debt bondage was widespread in ancient Greece.
 The only city-state known to have abolished it is Athens, as early as the Archaic period under the debt reform legislation of Solon.
 Both enslavement for debt and debt bondage were practiced in Ptolemaic Egypt.
 By the Hellenistic period, the limited evidence indicates that debt bondage had replaced outright enslavement for debt.

 The most onerous debt bondage was various forms of paramonē, "indentured labor."
 As a matter of law, a person subjected to paramonē was categorically free, and not a slave, but in practice his freedom was severely constrained by his servitude.
 Solon's reforms occurred in the context of democratic politics at Athens that required clearer distinctions between "free" and "slave"; as a perverse consequence, chattel slavery increased.

 The selling of one's own child into slavery is likely in most cases to have resulted from extreme poverty or debt, but strictly speaking is a form of chattel slavery, not debt bondage.
-The exact legal circumstances in Greece, however, are far more poorly documented than in ancient Rome.
+The exact legal circumstances in Greece, however, are more poorly documented than in ancient Rome.

+Ancient Rome

-Ancient RomeNexum was a debt bondage contract in the early Roman Republic.
+Nexum was a debt bondage contract in the early Roman Republic.
 Within the Roman legal system, it was a form of mancipatio.
 Though the terms of the contract would vary, essentially a free man pledged himself as a bond slave (nexus) as surety for a loan.
 He might also hand over his son as collateral.
 Although the bondsman might be subjected to humiliation and abuse, as a legal citizen he was supposed to be exempt from corporal punishment.
 Nexum was abolished by the Lex Poetelia Papiria in 326 BC, in part to prevent abuses to the physical integrity of citizens who had fallen into debt bondage.

 Roman historians illuminated the abolition of nexum with a traditional story that varied in its particulars; basically, a nexus who was a handsome but upstanding youth suffered sexual harassment by the holder of the debt.
 In one version, the youth had gone into debt to pay for his father's funeral; in others, he had been handed over by his father.
 In all versions, he is presented as a model of virtue.
 Historical or not, the cautionary tale highlighted the incongruities of subjecting one free citizen to another's use, and the legal response was aimed at establishing the citizen's right to liberty (libertas), as distinguished from the slave or social outcast.

 Cicero considered the abolition of nexum primarily a political maneuver to appease the common people (plebs): the law was passed during the Conflict of the Orders, when plebeians were struggling to establish their rights in relation to the hereditary privileges of the patricians.
 Although nexum was abolished as a way to secure a loan, debt bondage might still result after a debtor defaulted.